-KRISTIN BARLOW (Editor) most recently worked with Kate Davis as co-editor of a one-hour documentary,The Exonerated, aired as part of an A & E's Investigative Reports series.
+KRISTIN BARLOW (Additional Editing) most recently worked with Kate Davis as co-editor of a one-hour documentary,The Exonerated, aired as part of an A & E's Investigative Reports series.
 She worked with documentary filmmakers such as Robert Gardner, Richard Rogers and Ross McElwee at Harvard's Film Study Center to design and develop an extensive website showcasing their films and the center.
 Barlow is also editor forDancing on Eggs, a work-in-progress documentary about egg donors.
 Barlow is a graduate of Harvard University where she received a BA in Social Anthropology in addition to her studies in film and video, computer science and literature.

 ELLEN KO (Associate Producer) is a writer and director based in Boston.
 Her most recent project is a video short entitled All Girl Monster Movie.
 She currently works for Boston Community Television and has done production work for NBC, Castlerock Entertainment and She Television (Japan).
 In addition, she has worked for Miramax's publicity department and at the Sundance International Film Festival.
 Her collaborative video and live performance piece Pooloop has been exhibited at The Kitchen in New York.
 Ko is a graduate of Oberlin College where she was a member of the Film Makers' Co-op.